gilch/drython/README.md

 But these functions are passed by name, so they're not really anonymous, are they?
 The code is also not inside the control "statement" anymore, so it's kind of harder to read.

-You could implement `iftrue:` as a decorator instead,
+You could implement `ifTrue:` as a decorator instead,
 ```Python
 >>> iftrue = lambda b: lambda f: f() if b else None
 >>> @iftrue(10 > 5)